12Starlight/career/terminal_commands/vim_adv.md

 <kbd>b</kbd> ~ Move [count] words backwords, ending at each first character.
 *Position the curser at the beginning of the word.*

+&nbsp;

+## **Level 3**

+<kbd>B</kbd> ~ [count] WORDS backwards, ending at the beginning character of the
+word. *Position the curser at the beginning of the WORD.

+Note: VIM `WORDS` are a sequence of non-blank characters, separated with white space (spaces, tabs, EOL).
+An empty line is also considered to be a WORD.
+Any sequence of non-blank characters is considered to be a word.